Controlling Canard Cycles: Preliminaries

-To keep this section as concise as possible, we are going to present canards and in particular canard cycles in its most well-known setting.
+\ch{In this section we briefly describe folded canards and folded canard cycles in the plane.
+As we mention below, the adjective ``folded'' is due to a fold singularity.
+However, we remark that canards (and canard cycles) can be related to other types of singularities}.
 The interested reader is refereed to, e.g. \cite{dumortier1996canard,krupa2001extending,wechselberger2012propos}, references therein and, in particular, \cite[Chapter 8]{kuehn2015multiple} and \cite[Section 3]{jardon2019survey} for more detailed information.

 Let us start by recalling that the canonical form of a canard point \cite{krupa2001extending} is given by